-The Outer Worlds delayed on Switch due to Wuhan coronavirus, will now launch on cartridge
+The Outer Worlds delayed on Switch due to COVID-19, will now launch on a cartridge

 We’re delaying @OuterWorlds on Nintendo Switch due to the coronavirus impacting the Virtuos team working on the port, to provide them enough time to finish development.
 We’ll now be releasing the physical version on cartridge.
 Once we have a new launch date, we’ll let you know!— Private Division (@PrivateDivision) February 6, 2020

 To clarify, the team at Virtuos is ok, but their office has remained closed during this time.
 We’re working with the team to determine an updated development timeline, and will share more regarding a new launch date shortly.— Private Division (@PrivateDivision) February 6, 2020